 Finally, ensuring that sunscreen or sunblock is applied before exposure to the sun is a simple and essential step for protecting skin from UV rays.
 Individuals at high risk for skin cancer may want to pursue utilizing facial creams, cleansers or makeup that are infused with sunblock as well for added protection and prevention.

-Prospective patients that are interested in scheduling a skin cancer screening, have questions about self-examinations, want to schedule an annual exam or require skin cancer treatment will find a comprehensive list of options with Dr. Wright and his team at the St. Louis Laser Lipo and Vein Center.
+Prospective patients that are interested in scheduling a skin cancer screening, have questions about self-examinations, want to schedule an annual exam, are looking for a dermatologist in the St Louis area, or require skin cancer treatment will find a comprehensive list of options with Dr. Wright and his team at the St. Louis Laser Lipo and Vein Center.
+Dr. Wright is one of the top dermatologists in St Louis.
 Our team prides itself on taking a comprehensive approach to all forms of patient care and are dedicated to making sure that each and every patient enjoys a safe, comfortable and successful experience at our clinic.
-Contact us today for more information on how skin care and skin cancer preventative services can put you on a path for lifelong healthy skin.
+Contact us today for more information on how skincare, St Louis dermatology, and skin cancer preventative services can put you on a path for lifelong healthy skin.